freeCodeCamp/news-legacy/src/pages/bootstrap-4-everything-you-need-to-know.md

 </pre>

 Assuming you’re familiar with how Flexbox works, the `order` property determines the visual order in which `flex-items` are displayed.
-The item with an lowest `order` value is displayed first and the `highest` last.
+The item with the lowest `order` value is displayed first and the `highest` last.
 Essentially, the items are displayed in terms of increasing `order` values — from lowest to highest.

 The `order-` class names are an attempt to recreate this same behavior.
 They are Bootstrap Flexbox utility classes that allow for any integer values such as `order-5` and `order-10.`